Josh Feeney: International career

 Feeney is eligible to play for England by being born there, and Scotland via his Scots father.
 After being involved with the Scotland under 16 set up, Feeney played for England at youth level.
 In 2021 he began to captain England U16s.
 In September 2022 he won his first cap for the England U18 team.

+He was selected for the Scotland under-21 squad in September 2026.